as opposed to the given labels // represents a 1 // represents a 10 # added one last non-digit class and moved the 10 value to the 0th position [1,0,0,0,0,0,0,0,0,0,0] // this now represents a 10 [0,0,0,0,0,0,0,0,0,0,1] // this now represents a non-digit classification

 Given the Street View House Number dataset, train a model that can predict number classifications in similar images.

 There are numerous considerations to be made when building out a custom model.
 The thing to first consider is figuring out what data you’re dealing with.
 In the SVHN databse, there are two types of datasets: dataset one being images containing number sequences and the dataset two, being a MNIST like dataset for single digit classification.
 Although the task was to identify a sequence of numbers, I ended up choosing the second dataset due to the simplicity of the data format.
-Given more time, I would’ve liked to retrain the first dataset (note: I have included code for both datasets (purely for record) but only the single digit should be evaluated for grading).
+Given more time, I would’ve liked to retrain the first dataset.
 Expanding on my choice of dataset, I was mostly training on a CPU device and wanted to do as much as I could to reduce training time.
 Given that the choice dataset contained images that were

 32 x 32 x 3, I thought it’d be more advantageous to train on versus the alternative,

 48 x 48 x 3.
 Alongwith the actual images to be used in training, the corresponding labels needed to read into memory.
 Though a straight forward task, I made the decision to utilize one hot encoding for classifications.
 Here’s the encoding scheme I used for the project: